ayush9pandey/biosysid/README.md

-# biosysid
+# Bio-SysId : A Python toolbox for biomolecular system identification
-Python toolbox for system identification of biological systems.
+### Flexible parameter identification of biomolecular system models using data.